 - Water Maintenance Division

 The City of Richland Hills has begun a water meter replacement project to install residential and commercial water meters with an automatic (smart) meter reading system.
 Water meters are used to measure the amount of water delivered to our customers.
 Replacing old water meters with new smart meters will ensure we can accurately track water usage while reducing maintenance work.

 Water meter replacement is expected to begin in mid-March 2023 and end in October 2023.

 Online Customer Portal

 The project will also include an online customer portal to help customers gain a deeper insight into how and when they use water.
 Learn more about how to access the EyeOnWater Customer Portal (PDF).
-The online customer portal will be available once your new smart water meter has been installed.
+The online customer portal will be available approximately two weeks after your new smart water meter has been installed.

 Smart Water Meter Benefits:

 - Accurate and efficient meter reading and water billing

 - Identify continuous usage

 We look forward to offering this exciting technology to our residents.
 If you have questions or concerns, please feel free to contact Public Works via email or phone.